GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/navigation.md

 ### Presenting a custom user profile view

 Currently, the StreamChatUI SDK does not come with a user profile view out of the box, since most apps already have their own user profile view.
-If you want to show your user profile view whenever the the user clicks on an avatar or clicks on a user mention, you can do so my customizing the `ChatMessageListRouter`.
+If you want to show your user profile view whenever the user clicks on an avatar or clicks on a user mention, you can do so my customizing the `ChatMessageListRouter`.

 ```swift
 import Foundation